-Both Oroville and Paradise also have local fixed route service.
+Oroville has four local fixed routes.
 These services are summarized below.

 Route 24 - Thermalito.
 Route 24 provides service from the Oroville Transit Center (Mitchell & Spencer) along Mitchell and Feather River Blvd to Thermalito and Butte County Public Works/Administration.
 Route 24 provides 60-minute service Monday through Friday with a 1-hour layover midday.
 Service begins at 6:34 AM at the Oroville Transit Center (Mitchell & Spencer) and ends at 7:30 PM at the Oroville Transit Center (Mitchell & Spencer).
 Route 24 is timed to connect with the Route 20 at Butte County Public Works for transfers to Chico.
 Total round trip running time on Route 24 is 36 minutes.
 Route 24 is through routed with Route 27.